carolinafaccin/gol/README.md

 gol/
-├── src/            # Source code for the Game of Life ├── figures/        # Figures and animations generated ├── sphinx_source/  # Source files for the documentation (.rst) ├── docs/           # Final HTML output for GitHub Pages ├── patterns/       # Scripts for different patterns └── README.md       # This file
+├── src/            # Source code for the Game of Life ├── figures/        # Figures and animations generated ├── source/         # Sphinx source files for the documentation (.rst) ├── docs/           # Final HTML output for GitHub Pages ├── examples/       # Scripts for different patterns ├── notebooks/      # Notebook with different patterns to run ├── notebooks/      # Notebook with different patterns to run └── README.md       # This file
 ```